 Alas!
 I experienced death again.
 And again, and again.

 People told me that I have to move on.
 They advised me to move forward and stop dwelling in the past.
 This and that.
 I know they meant well.
 I felt their love, concern and support.
 I appreciated everything and I was grateful to each one of them.

 Yes, it hurts.
 The pain is indefinable.
 There are no words to describe it.
 The sharing of sympathies would one day end, but grieving for the lost loved one does not.
 The pain gradually stops.
 However, it doesn’t mean grief will cease too.
 The emptiness would always be there; you’ll just learn how to deal with the loss.
 Eventually.

 The movie star also mentioned, if you stopped believing in forever it means you are ready to move on.

 Her dialogue made me think.
 I’ve pondered about it; her line made me recognize that there is a thin line between moving on and moving forward.
 Albeit the difference is slim, it does exist.

 My definition of moving on is to forget everything from the past.
 Whereas, moving forward is to bring the past to the future.

 As humans, we tend to deny, run or hide from anything which causes loss, pain and suffering.
 We are all afraid of getting hurt.
 Heart breaking relationships, bad encounters, and the like are just few of those unhealthy experiences.
 If we are going through such, all decisions and actions are done solely for the sake of avoiding and forgetting those circumstances.
 This is called moving on.

-He will always be my God’s greatest gift, my inspiration, my strength, and my reason to pursue my goals.
-I will make a brand new start.
-I will create a better future, fulfill dreams, and to be happy again.
+He’ll always be my God’s greatest gift, my inspiration, my strength, and my reason to pursue my goals.
+I’ll make a brand new start.
+I’ll create a better future, fulfill dreams, and be happy again.